 Audio Pool

 The Audio Pool is the shared sample library for your Octatrack Set.
 It is located in the AUDIO/ folder at the top level of your Set.
-All projects within that Set look for their samples in this directory.
+All projects within that Set can make use of samples from this directory and assign them to Static or Flex Sample Slots.

-Octatrack Manager provides a task-oriented interface for browsing, organizing, and adding new samples to your pool.
+Octatrack Manager provides an interface for browsing, managing, importing and converting new samples to your pool.

 Browsing the Pool

-Access the Audio Pool from the Home Page by clicking the Audio Pool card within any Set, or from within a project by clicking the Audio Pool button in the header.
+Access the Audio Pool of a Set from the Home Page by clicking the Audio Pool card within any Set:

 This shows the contents of your AUDIO/ directory.
 You can: